Guide to Space Center Houston's Stars & STEM

 • Second day ticket option 2: Save your Day 2 ticket.
 Depart Space Center Houston to use your second day ticket on another date.
 You will be emailed a link to access your 2nd day timed ticket after your departure.

-Stars & STEM form
+Stars & STEM Form

 Each participant, student, and adult need a Space Center Houston Medical Information Form.
 The lead chaperone of the group needs to have this document on their person during the entire Stars & STEM event.